jimmy-dsi/apollo-spc/COMPILING-Windows.md

 ## Dotnet Installation
 Note: The below steps are technically optional.
 If you wish to see how to build and run the app without dotnet or Visual Studio, see the [Building the CLI App Only](#building-the-cli-app-only) section below.

-Firstly, before doing anything, you will want to create a new persistent environment variable named `DOTNET_CLI_TELEMETRY_OPTOUT` and set its value to `1`.
+Firstly, before doing anything, you'll want to create a new persistent environment variable called `DOTNET_CLI_TELEMETRY_OPTOUT` with a value of `1`.
 This will prevent further data collection by Microsoft while using the dotnet toolchain (https://learn.microsoft.com/en-us/dotnet/core/tools/telemetry#how-to-opt-out).

 ```powershell
 [Environment]::SetEnvironmentVariable('DOTNET_CLI_TELEMETRY_OPTOUT', 1, 'User')